Compliance

 Daiwa Securities Group is working to secure the fairness and transparency of the market by means of preventing illicit transactions by customers and by Daiwa Securities itself.

 To prevent illegal transactions by customers, Daiwa Securities identifies inappropriate deals that may have an excessive impact on the market, conducts screening procedures for such deals according to certain criteria, and issues an alert if necessary.
 Moreover, in order to prevent insider trading from occurring, we ask about customers' place of employment and positions within their companies before opening an account for them.
 This practice allows us to check transactions as soon as trading orders are placed by customers who are in a position to acquire insider information.
-We also check the past transactions retroactively when timely disclosure is made of important information.
+We also check the past transactions retroactively when disclosure is made of important information.

 To prevent illicit transactions by Daiwa Securities itself, we may impose restrictions on or require reviews of both proprietary trading and trading by executives and employees that do not meet prescribed criteria.
 We also strictly manage corporate-related information, including material facts of listed companies, to prevent insider trading.
 In addition, all executives and employees make an annual pledge to comply with relevant laws and regulations.